 - Step 3: Add the milk, vanilla extract, and lemon juice, whisk to combine.

-- Step 4: In the separate mixing bowl, combine the blueberries with 1 tbsp granulated sugar.
+- Step 4: In the separate mixing bowl, combine the blueberries with 1 tablespoon granulated sugar.

 - Step 5: Once your oven is preheated to 350℉ place the butter in your cast iron skillet and place the skillet into the oven to melt the butter.